MercersKitchen/BYOD/README.md

 **Following Instructions require Android Device for further installation and configuration**

+**CAUTION**: Student installation of Processing-Android is being broken by Network
+- UNDER CONSTRUCTION
+- Notes to follow

 Processing-Android Mode Dependencies and Testing
 - MUST have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)
   - Double CAUTION: rooting a device has had issues in the past (if you know what rooting is, then you are also aware of the issues)